Ilya-Belyanov/Ilya-Belyanov/README.md

 Hi, I'm Ilya Belyanov, student of SPbPU.
 My Bachelor's Degree Profile is Nanotechnology.
 But i started learning programming and decided to change my profile.
-Now I am a first-year magistracy's student in Robotics.
+And now I am a second-year magistracy's student in Robotics.
+I will continue my master's degree in this direction.

 ## CodeWars